 Mexican earthquake triggers 4-foot waves in Death Valley National Park — 1,500 miles away

-Mexican earthquake triggers 4-foot waves in Death Valley National Park — 1,500 miles awayget the free app

 A magnitude 7.6 earthquake rattled Mexico's Pacific coast on Monday and left at least two people dead in its wake.
 Repercussions of the tremor extended as far as 1,500 miles north, where four-foot-tall waves began churning inside a Death Valley cave called Devils Hole, in what the National Park Service called a "surprising quirk of geology."